syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

 'Opens a PowerPoint presentation file

-Dim presentation_1 As IPresentation = Presentation.Open("ClonedPresentation.pptx")
+Dim presentationDocument As IPresentation = Presentation.Open("ClonedPresentation.pptx")

 'Creates an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation

-presentation_1.ChartToImageConverter = New ChartToImageConverter()
+presentationDocument.ChartToImageConverter = New ChartToImageConverter()

 'Converts the PowerPoint presentation into PDF document

-Dim PDFdocument As PdfDocument = PresentationToPdfConverter.Convert(presentation_1)
+Dim PDFdocument As PdfDocument = PresentationToPdfConverter.Convert(presentationDocument)

 'Saves the PDF document

-PDFdocument.Save("SampleWithoutSetting.pdf")
+PDFdocument.Save("Sample.pdf")

 'Closes the PDF document